reedhedges/AMRISim/README.md

 Detailed build instructions for each platform are available in [BUILD.md](BUILD.md).

-ROS1 and ARIA or AriaCoda are required to build AMRISim:
+ROS11 and ARIA or AriaCoda are required to build AMRISim:

-### ROS1
+### ROS11

-ROS1 melodic is expected to be installed in `/opt/ros/melodic`, or ROS to be installed on the system from Ubuntu repositories using `apt`.
+ROS11 melodic is expected to be installed in `/opt/ros/melodic`, or ROS1 to be installed on the system from Ubuntu repositories using `apt`.

-If you will be doing general ROS1 development on the same system, it is recommended to install ROS1 in `/opt/ros/...` according to the instructions found at <http://www.ros.org>.
-(Note that each version of ROS1 is supported on certain versions of Ubuntu only.
+If you will be doing general ROS11 development on the same system, it is recommended to install ROS11 in `/opt/ros/...` according to the instructions found at <http://www.ros.org>.
+(Note that each version of ROS11 is supported on certain versions of Ubuntu only.
 ROS2 is not yet supported in AMRISim.)

-If you just want to more easily build AMRISim with ROS support on Ubuntu, installing ROS Ubuntu packages using apt is easier than configuring the custom ROS installation and build system.
+If you just want to more easily build AMRISim with ROS1 support on Ubuntu, installing ROS1 Ubuntu packages using apt is easier than configuring the custom ROS1 installation and build system.
 The required Ubuntu packages to build are:

     libroscpp-dev libtf-dev libsensor-msgs-dev libgeometry-msgs-dev libstd-msgs-dev libstd-srvs-dev libnav-msgs-dev libnodelet-dev